XmacsLabs/Xmacs/README.md

 ## Roadmap
 In 2021, focus on improving performance and Qt 5 integration.

-In 2022, start to make Xmacs as an editor for code and lightweight markup language.
+In 2022, start to make Xmacs as a structured editor for code and lightweight markup language.

 ## Disclaimer
 Xmacs aims to be a distribution of GNU TeXmacs but not another TeXmacs.
 We do not encourage people to create pull requests to Xmacs.
 Please contribute to GNU TeXmacs directly.